-BeSafe Anonymous Reporting System (Insert Flyer)
+BeSafe Anonymous Reporting System (Insert Flyer) FortifyFL (flyer in Appendix D)

 • Fire Drills (Evacuation Drills)

 Evacuation drills will take place during the school year in accordance with the National Fire Protection Association 101 Life Safety Code.
 When the fire alarm activates, students must stop what they are doing and follow the teacher's instructions.
 Students must clear the building promptly by the prescribed route.
 Any student who is in the hallway or the restroom must proceed to the nearest exit and locate the teacher.
 Students, teachers and staff must remain outside the building until permission is given to re-enter.